recurly/recurly-client-python/README.md

 # Recurly Python Client #

-The recurly-client-python library is a minimalist Python interface for Recurly's subscription management API.
-The library interacts with Recurly's [REST API](http://support.recurly.com/faqs/api).
+Recurly's Python client library is an interface to its [REST API](http://docs.recurly.com/api).

 ## Usage ##

-Please see **example.py** for a quick example of creating, reading, updated, deleting and listing accounts.
-For further examples, read through the tests in **recurlytest.py**.

-## Requirements ##

-- [Python](http://python.org/) (2.5 or greater, but not 3.x)
+Set your API key and Recurly.js private key:

+    import recurly

+    recurly.API_KEY = '012345678901234567890123456789ab'
+    recurly.js.PRIVATE_KEY = '0cc86846024a4c95a5dfd3111a532d13'

+    # Set a default currency for your API requests
+    recurly.DEFAULT_CURRENCY = 'USD'

 ## API Documentation ##

-Please see the [Recurly API](http://support.recurly.com/faqs/api/) for more information.
+Please see the [Recurly API](http://docs.recurly.com/api/) for more information.

-## About ##

-This library was originally written by Drew Yeaton <drew.yeaton@recurly.com> expressly for Recurly, Inc.
-Please contact support@recurly.com for support.
-This library is distributed with the MIT license.